Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 Our financial strength, commitment to Oklahoma employers, and dedication to policyholder protection remain constant.
 All assets, obligations, contracts, and policies will continue seamlessly under the reorganized company.
 No existing agreements or regulatory licenses will be altered.

-To ensure the reorganization is fair and equitable to members and protects the rights of policyholders, the Oklahoma Insurance Department has extended its review period and retained a qualified and independent expert to assist in its review.
-Following review and approval by the Oklahoma Insurance Department, eligible policyholders will have the opportunity to vote on the proposal.
+To ensure the reorganization is fair and equitable to members and protects the rights of policyholders, the Oklahoma Insurance Department retained a qualified and independent expert to assist in its review.
+The qualified and independent expert concluded that the propsed reoragnziation is fair and equitable to the members and as a result, the OIDreview approved the plan.
+Now eligible policyholders will have the opportunity to vote on the proposal.
 We encourage members to vote FOR the reorganization — a vote that supports CompSource Mutual’s continued growth, innovation, and service to Oklahoma businesses for generations to come.

 Frequently Asked Questions